dncsvr/learn-javascript/nuxt-module/README.md

 To publish your package using GitHub actions, you will need an access token for your npm account.
-Create and store your access token in github secrets and use in your workflow.[npm publish](.github/workflows/npm-publish.yml)
+Create and store your access token in github secrets and use in your workflow. [npm publish](.github/workflows/npm-publish.yml)

 ## Notes